Its-its/brilliant-scraper/README.md

 # Brilliant.org community scraper
 Used to scrape the Community problems page for all its' content.
+Will currently scrape the "New", "Popular", "Discussions", and "Needs Solution" Contributions

 Please ensure the ".contributions.cache" file is in your working directory so you don't have to re-scrape all the (28,272) contributions' urls again.
 It takes ~1 hour.